WyldResearchLtd/Ligger.spritebuilder/README.md

 to return to the spot by the promotor?
 * don't allow Ligger to enter inside the promotors area'
 * create a level controller
+* add all obstacles incl new female streaker

 P2
 * Bartender should show only a single drink if player.state = OneBeer